Clinical Data Standards Development & Implementation

 The Healthcare Information Technology (HIT) standards development process is the result of a worldwide effort of Standards Development Organizations (SDOs).

-According to the Public Health Data Standards Consortium, data standards are:
+According to the Public Health Data Standards Consortium, data standards ensure consistent, meaningful, and actionable healthcare information.

 "Documented agreements on representations, formats, and definitions of common data.
 Clinical data standards provide a method to codify in valid, meaningful, comprehensive, and actionable ways information captured in the course of doing business."